Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Results of the simulation

 \section{Results of the simulation}

 In this section we show the results of the code and compare them to the results of linear perturbation theory.
 The system is initiated far from the end of inflation.
 This is determined by the background values of the inflaton, that we set to ${\phi}_{\rm in}=-14.5$ and ${\phi}^\prime_{\rm in}=0.8152m$.
 Here $m$ is the mass of the inflaton, that we set to $m=0.51\cdot10^{-5}$.
-With this choice, the system is initiated $53$ e-folds before the end of inflation.
+With this choice, the system is initiated $53$ $e$-folds before the end of inflation.

-The system is evolved for $N_e\simeq6.9$ e-folds from $a=1$ to $a=10^3$ ($N_e=0$ at the beginning of the simulation).
-In \cref{fig:backgroundvalues} we show the background value of the inflaton and its velocity in cosmic time, together with the Hubble parameter $H$ during the evolution.
+The system is evolved for $N_e\simeq6.9$ $e$-folds from $a=1$ to $a=10^3$ ($N_e=0$ at the beginning of the simulation).
+In \cref{fig:backgroundvalues} we show the background value of the inflaton and its velocity in cosmic time during the evolution, while the Hubble parameter $H$ is shown in \cref{fig:backgroundvalues2}.

 We take a lattice of $N^3=512^3$ number of points and comoving length $L=4/m$.
 With these values, the lattice modes $\kappa$ will range from $\kappa_{\rm min}\simeq 0.3 H_i$ to $\kappa_{\rm max}\simeq 118 H_i$, where $H_i$ is the Hubble parameter at the beginning of the simulation.